jm4R/type_tuple/README.md

 The first idea of name of this library was `properties`, as it was needed for setting properties for initialization of some other libraries in more expressive way.
 So this is rather a hacky workaround for lack of named parameters feature in C++ language.

+The `explicit_type` purpose is very similar to [BOOST_STRONG_TYPEDEF](https://www.boost.org/doc/libs/1_67_0/libs/serialization/doc/strong_typedef.html).
+Is it that bad?
+Boost libraries widely uses macros so I will not give you an answer, just refer to [Bjarne Stroustrup thoughts about using macros](http://www.stroustrup.com/bs_faq2.html#macro).

 Please note that also [designated initializers](http://en.cppreference.com/w/cpp/language/aggregate_initialization) from C++20 functionality differs from this libraries purposes – it doesn't support mixed order of parameters,